pitchtarget/pitchtarget.github.io/_posts/2014-08-28-bid-high-spend-less.md

 other words, an advertising space on Facebook (either on News Feed, Right Hand Side or the Facebook Ad Network).
-This auction is quite peculiar – you can bid as much as you want but usually you will get charged less than your original bid**.
+This auction is quite peculiar – you can bid as much as you want but usually you will get charged less than your original bid.
 This ensures a fairer auction by allow everybody in the auction to bid for their real objectives.

 Here's a real-life example.
 Advertiser A and Advertiser B are two retailers and